 3. Why Duke?
 (If you are interested in a specific concentration, joint degree, clubs or activities, please discuss how you would contribute to these in this essay.)

 While #2 asks how your non-professional experiences will enable you to contribute to Fuqua, this question focuses more on how Fuqua will meet your educational needs and help you realize your professional vision.

 The focus on your needs isn’t total, however.
-You should know which programs or concentrations will help you attain your dreams and also demonstrate a willingness to contribute to those programs.
+You should discuss which programs or concentrations will help you attain your dreams and also demonstrate a willingness to give.
 Have you reviewed the different opportunities for participation in Fuqua’s rich extra-curricular life?
 You should before you reply to this question.

 Optional Essay (not required)

 If you feel there are extenuating circumstances of which the Admissions Committee should be aware, please explain them here (e.g., unexplained gaps in work, choice of recommenders, inconsistent or questionable academic performance, significant weakness in your application)